hunterjackson/docs/source/cassandra-cdc.rst

 Starting the Connector (Distributed)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Download, unpack and install the Stream Reactor.
+Download, unpack and install the Stream Reactor and Confluent.
 Follow the instructions :ref:`here <install>` if you haven't already done so.
 All paths in the quickstart are based in the location you installed the Stream Reactor.

 Start Kafka Connect in distributed more by running: